 Here are the three areas in which iOS app developers will introduce major new innovations in the next five years.

 Swift 3.0 iOS Programming Language

 The newest version of the Swift programming language is a game changer in iOS app development.
 It is simpler than any iOS programming language ever created.
-In fact, experts in iOS app development say that Swift 3.0 is so easy to use that now is the best time ever for wannabe iOS app developers to get off of the sidelines and into the game.
+In fact, experts in iOS app development say that Swift 3.0 is so easy to use that now is the best time for wannabe iOS app developers to get off the sidelines and into the game.
 You can indeed learn how to code with Swift 3.0.